How We Work

 How We Allocate Funds

 UJA has three main strategic planning areas.
 Caring and Jewish Life each invest targeted grants for specific projects, looking at how to mobilize the community locally and globally to enhance our work in areas like poverty, employment, the elderly, health and well-being, strengthened Jewish engagement and connection, and leadership development.
-The Jewish Communal Network provides core operating support and oversight to more than 75 core partners, and offers guidance and funding to many other nonprofits, large and small.
+The Jewish Communal Network provides core operating support and oversight to nearly 75 core partners, and offers guidance and funding to many other nonprofits, large and small.

 We’ve also recently launched the UJA LAB, a laboratory offering innovative solutions to challenges that require our rapid response.
 This is where years of experience and an entrepreneurial spirit go hand in hand.
 We’re upping the impact, getting things done quickly, and moving on to the next challenge.